How to Become a Commercial Pilot in 2024: The 7-Step Guide

 2. Next, earn your CFII (Certified Flight Instructor – Instrument) rating.
 You can do this in 3 weeks.

-3. Earn your MEI (Multi-Engine Instructor) rating, which takes another 3 weeks.
+3. You may also want to earn your MEI (Multi-Engine Instructor) rating, which takes another 3 weeks.

 4. Finally, log the hours you need to be hired by an airline.
 This varies from country to country.
 Check out the civil aviation authority in your country to find out how many hours you need to log.